software-composition-analysis/fosdem-2021-devroom/README.md

 the devroom organizers:

-* Michael C. Jaeger, Fossology maintainer
-* Maximilian Huber, Fossology and SW360 committer
 * Philippe Ombredanne, ScanCode and AboutCode maintainer
 * Kate Stewart, SPDX and ACT @ Linux Foundation
+* Michael C. Jaeger, FOSSology maintainer, SW360 ...
+* Maximilian Huber, FOSSology maintainer and SW360 and LDBCollector ...

 ### How to Apply